amirphl/atlas/README.md

 This repository contains a list of references.
-It should not contain any source code.
-Folders perhaps include some PDF files or README files.

 ## Research